YasirGaji/gramsnap/README.md

-  1. "Uncaught TypeError: Cannot read properties of undefined (reading 'replace') at Client.setEndpoint (client.ts:120:93) at config.ts:13:8" - This error was caused by the fact that I had not set up the firebase project for a production build and a development build.
-To fix this, I had to set up the firebase project for a production build and a development build.
+  1. "Uncaught TypeError: Cannot read properties of undefined (reading 'replace') at Client.setEndpoint (client.ts:120:93) at config.ts:13:8" - This error was caused by the way I imported my env variables

 ## Current Error